Uvacoder/startpage-dashy-dashboard/docs/deployment.md

 If you don't have a home server, then fear not - Dashy can be deployed to pretty much any cloud provider.
 The above Docker and NPM guides will work exactly the same on a VPS, but I've also setup some 1-Click deploy links for 10+ of the most common cloud providers, to make things easier.
 Note that if your instance is exposed to the internet, it will be your responsibility to adequately secure it.

 Some hosting providers required a bit of extra configuration, which was why I've made separate branches for deploying to those services (named: [`deploy_cloudflare`](https://github.com/Lissy93/dashy/tree/deploy_cloudflare), [`deploy_digital-ocean`](https://github.com/Lissy93/dashy/tree/deploy_digital-ocean), [`deploy_platform-sh`](https://github.com/Lissy93/dashy/tree/deploy_platform-sh) and [`deploy_render`](https://github.com/Lissy93/dashy/tree/deploy_render)).
-If there's another cloud service which you'd like 1-click deployment to be supported for, feel free to raise an issue.
+If there's another cloud service which you'd like 1-click Deployment to be supported for, feel free to raise an issue.

 **Note** If you use a static hosting provider, then status checks, writing new config changes to disk from the UI, and triggering a rebuild through the UI will not be availible.
 This is because these features need endpoints provided by Dashy's local Node server.
 Everything else should work just the same though.

 #### Netlify
 [![Deploy to Netlify](https://i.ibb.co/GtKMysT/deploy-netlify-button.png)](https://app.netlify.com/start/deploy?repository=https://github.com/lissy93/dashy)

 [Netlify](https://www.netlify.com/) offers Git-based serverless cloud hosting for web applications.
-Their services are free to use for personal use, and they support deployment from both public and private repos, as well as direct file upload.
+Their services are free to use for personal use, and they support Deployment from both public and private repos, as well as direct file upload.
 The free plan also allows you to use your own custom domain or sub-domain, and is easy to setup.

 To deploy Dashy to Netlify, use the following link
 ```